keeganhines/gp/README.md

 ![samples](static/kernel_covar.png)

-In general, these kernel covariances look a little "choppy" because I'm randomly sampling x-values instead of doing a fixed great, so the heatmap vizualization looks a little rough.
+In general, these kernel covariances look a little "choppy" because I'm randomly sampling x-values instead of doing a fixed grid, so the heatmap vizualization looks a little rough.
 But there's enough to get a sense of things.
 In each plot, red correspond to values of high correlation and blue corresponds to values of low correlation.
 Remember that the x and y axes are plotting the (sampled) range of x-values.

 On the left is the covariance matrix for the Squared Exponential kernel.
 The diagonal of this covariance is highly red.
 That's because the diagonal of this matrix is all value where x_1 and x_2 are very close, and for the SE kernel, we know that's the situation where the kernel is maximized.
 From the diagonal, the kernel "diffuses" in color symmetrically in both directions.
 In fact, any given horizontal "slice" through the covariance matrix would just be the kernel profile plot we've looked at before (this is true for all the kernels).
 For the SE kernel, if we adjusted the length scale parameter, the effect would be to change how narrow or diffuse the band around the diagonal is.